miseEnPlace-i/lapr2/docs/SprintC/US02/US02_VaccinationSchedule.md

 **Output Data:**

-* Suggested vaccine type (or the list of all available vaccine types)
+* Suggested vaccine type (or the list of all available vaccine types).
 * (In)Success of the operation.

 ### 1.6.
 System Sequence Diagram (SSD)